jimburton/scrabble/README.md

 Haskell syntax and functional problem solving.
-Commonly used data structures and libraries like `Data.Text`, maps, arrays and `aeson` are explained, as well as monadic error checking and building a WebSocket client to the game.
+Commonly used data structures and libraries like `Data.Text`, maps, arrays and `aeson` are explained, as well as monadic error checking and building a WebSocket client to the game that shows how to use threads and other concurrency abstractions safely.

 Each chapter refines the initial solution, ending up with something that is (hopefully) a clean, functional design that can easily be